Incident Report: This deceptive layout was logged, cross-checked, and neutralized firsthand by the

 This method focuses on Device Authorization Theft.
 The phishing page mimics the ING “HomeBank” interface, often using a “Synchronize your security device” or “Update HomeBank app” pretext.

 The attacker’s goal is not just your password, but the Authorization Code (token) generated by your mobile app.
-By entering this code into the fake site, you are actually authorizing the hacker’s device to access your bank account.
+By entering this code into the fake site, you are actually authorizing the threat actor’s device to access your bank account.

 Suspicious Domain: The URL might look like ing-homebank-update.com or authorization-ing.net.
 ING only uses its official national domains (e.g., ing.ro, ing.pl, ing.com).